 Establishing Beyond-Use Dates

-Beyond-Use Date
+Beyond-Use Dating

 A beyond-use date, also known as BUD, is the date, or hour and date, beyond which a compounded preparation, sterile or nonsterile, cannot be used and should be set based on the date or date and time of compounding.